-For standard statistics, there are eight options: count, sum, mean, minimum, maximum, range, standard deviation, and variance.
-There are two options for string statistics: count and any.
+For standard statistics, there are ten options: count, sum, mean, minimum, maximum, range, standard deviation, variance, first, and last.
+Count and sum will not be calculated for rate-type attributes.
+There are four options for string statistics: count, any, first, and last.

 Analysis with binning requires that your input DataFrame's geometry has a projected coordinate system.
 If your data is not in a projected coordinate system, the tool will transform your input to a World Cylindrical Equal Area (SRID: 54034) projection.
 You can transform your data to a projected coordinate system by using ST_Transform.

 setso statistics are calculated separately for each unique field value.
 When a group by field value is specified, a summary table listing each record and statistic is also created.

 minor_ major_ fields

 include_are part of the group by option (